samhinshaw/blog/_posts/2018-08-19-designing-rudaux.md

 [Canvas](https://www.canvaslms.com/) was the ideal choice for our Learning Management System (LMS).
 The University of British Columbia (UBC) is launching its installation of Canvas this fall, and it brings a whole host of features that other LMSs do not offer.

-> Insert some stuff about Canvas here
+> Here it would be good to talk about why we decided to go with Canvas.

 <h4 id='lti-authentication'>LTI Authentication</h4>